Tunceli

 Tunceli (Մամիկի; Kalan; Mamekiye) is a municipality (belde) in Tunceli District and capital of Tunceli Province, Turkey.
-The city has a Zaza majority.
+The city has a Kurdish majority.
+The population is predominantly Kurdish Alevi, a distinct ethno-religious community whose identity has been shaped by the region's history of autonomy and resistance to central state authority.
 It had a population of 35,161 in 2021.

 Name

 During Ottoman times, the settlement was called Kalan or Mameki.
 Tunceli, which is a modern name, literally means "bronze fist" in Turkish (tunç meaning "bronze" and eli, in this context, meaning "fist").
 It shares the name with the military operation under which the Dersim massacre was conducted.
 The province of Dersim (or Dêrsim) was renamed Tunceli in 1935, as was the settlement of Kalan, which became the province's administrative center in 1938.
 Dersim is popularly understood to be composed of the Kurdish/Zazaki words der ("door") and sim ("silver"), thus meaning "silver door."
 Whether the town should be called Dersim or Tunceli has been a cause of political quarrels.
 In May 2019, the local authorities decided to call it Dersim, while the governor said it was against the law to call it Dersim.